What42Pizza/42s-Backrooms/README.md

 # Levels

 There are only 4 confirmed levels, though there may be more that are unreported.
 These levels are numbered here from 1 to 4, but there are no actual numberings in the Backrooms.
 The first level is extremely eerie, but not very dangerous.
 The second level is extremely creepy and very dangerous.
-The third level is extremely scary dangerous.
+The third level is extremely scary and dangerous.
 There isn't much information about the forth level, but it's said to be the worst (known) level.

 <br />
 <br />